joekreu/basic_pcp/PARSING.md

 This should also justify the use of the generic term _precedence climbing_.

 > _Note:_ The term _precedence_ is used in both a generic sense and a
-> specific sense.
-In the generic sense, it is about finding a particular parse
+> specific sense. \
-> tree for otherwise ambiguous expressions based on some kind of binding
+> In the generic sense, it is about making a precedence
-> strengths of the operators.
-In the specific sense, _precedence_ is a number
+> decision between operators, in otherwise ambiguous situations. \
-> assigned to an operator.
-The parsers in this repository are
+> In the specific sense, _precedence_ is a number assigned to an operator. \
-> _precedence parsers_ in the generic sense, but they are not based on
+> The parsers in this repository are _precedence parsers_ in the generic
-> _precedence_ in the specific sense.
+> sense, but they are not based on _precedence_ in the specific sense.

 The remaining parser, `direct_pcp_ir_0`, uses the algorithm of `pcp_ir_0` to parse some 'hard coded' examples.
 It is 'self-contained' (without